public relations

 If a company’s press release gets published but no one reads it, did that company get its money’s worth?

 News editors know that a photo can increase readership of a story by up to 300%.
 In fact, just any picture can boost readership by at least 34%.
 Readership studies have always confirmed that the first thing a viewer notices on a page is a photograph.
-The last thing they read is the copy.
+The last thing they do is read the text.

-If a press release is published without a picture, it literally may be the last thing a reader sees.
+If a press release is published without a photo, it may be the last thing a reader sees on the page.

 Continue reading →